-IDHS (Intelligent Dictionary Help System) is a monolingual (explanatory) dictionary system (1).
-Its design was conceived from the study of questions that human users would like to be answered when consulting a dictionary.
-The fact that it is intended for people instead of automatic processing distinguishes it from other systems dealing with the acquisition of semantic knowledge from conventional dictionaries.
+IDHS (Intelligent Dictionary Help System) is conceived as a monolingual (explanatory) dictionary system for human use (Artola & Evrard, 92).
+The fact that it is intended for people instead of automatic processing distinguishes it from other systems dealing with semantic knowledge acquisition from conventional dictionaries.
 The system provides various access possibilities to the data, allowing to deduce implicit knowledge from the explicit dictionary information.
 IDHS deals with reasoning mechanisms analogous to those used by humans when they consult a dictionary.
+User level functionality of the system has been defined and is partially implemented.

 The starting point of IDHS is a Dictionary Database (DDB) built from an ordinary French dictionary.
 Meaning definitions have been analysed using linguistic information from the DDB itself and interpreted to be structured as a Dictionary Knowledge Base (DKB).
-As a result of the parsing, different lexical-semantic relations between word senses are established by means of semantic rules (attached to the patterns); these rules are used for the initial construction of the DKB.
+As a result of the parsing, different lexical-semantic relations between word senses are established by means of semantic rules (attached to the patterns); this rules are used for the initial construction of the DKB.

+This paper describes the knowledge representation model adopted in IDHS to represent the lexical knowledge acquired from the source dictionary.
 Once the acquisition process has been performed and the DKB built, some enrichment processes have been executed on the DKB in order to enhance its knowledge about the words in the language.
 Besides, the dynamic exploitation of this knowledge is made possible by means of specially conceived deduction mechanisms.
-Both the enrichment processes and the dynamic deduction mechanisms are based on the exploitation of the properties of the lexical semantic relations represented in the DKB (6).
+Both the enrichment processes and the dynamic deduction mechanisms are based on the exploitation of the properties of the lexical semantic relations represented in the DKB.